 Bitmask provide an efficient way to manipulate a small set of Booleans that is stored as a 32-(or 64-)bit signed integer in base-10 but interpreted as a short 32-(or 64-) characters string.

 By using bitwise operations, each bit of the integer can be checked, turned on (or turned off) easily and quickly.
-It can be used in various algorithms such as the Dynamic Programming solution for Travelling Salesman Problem to speed up crucial (small) set-based operations.
+It can be used in various algorithms such as the Dynamic Programming solution for Travelling Salesperson Problem to speed up crucial (small) set-based operations.

 Remarks: By default, we show e-Lecture Mode for first time (or non logged-in) visitor.